WICG/direct-sockets/docs/security-privacy-self-review.md

 This specification deals with generic information.

-## 2.4 How does this specification deal with sensitive information?

 This specification allows devices to use their existing protocols for communication.
 These may or may not be secure.
+We intend to [facilitate](https://github.com/WICG/raw-sockets/blob/master/docs/explainer.md#mitigation-7) use of TLS.

+## 2.4 How does this specification deal with sensitive information?

+See answer 2.3

 ## 2.5 Does this specification introduce new state for an origin that persists across browsing sessions?